saltstack-formulas/lxd-formula/README.rst

 =====

 - Document every piece of code.
-- Add support for image_copy to PyLXD and this module.
-- Add the `lxd_image` state.
 - Add suppport for file pull/push (with salt:// support).
+- Add support for container_exec.

 Requirements